guaix-ucm/megaradrp/doc/recipes.rst

     class SomeRecipe(RecipeBase):
         ...

-When the reduction is run from the command line using Numina CLI, the program checks that the required values are provided or have default values.
-When the reduction is automatically executed using Pontifex, the program searches the operation database looking for the most appropriated data products (in this case, a MasterDark frame).

 When the Recipe is properly configured, it is executed with an observing block data structure as input.
-When run using Numina CLI, this data structure is created from a text file.
-When run with Pontifex, the observing block data structure is created from the contents of the database.
+When run using Numina CLI, this data structure is created from an user-provided text file.
+The recipe requirements values are either provided ina text file or have default values.

 Recipe Products
 ---------------